 Now mostly covered over, the Abbey's millstream, the Holy Brook, once ran open through the streets of Reading.
 It is a natural brook which splits from the Kennet at Theale, only to rejoin it just behind the Reading Central Library (which stands on the site of the Abbey Stables) in King's Road.
 It is behind this building that the Holy Brook emerges al fresco to be spanned by the original arch of the Abbey Mill.
 You can find glimpses of it elsewhere in the town though, notably beneath one of the town's newest shopping arcades.

 The Grey Friars of St. Francis of Assisi arrived in Reading in 1233, hoping to administer to the town's poor.
 The Abbot did not want a rival religious order in Reading but, being under Royal patronage, he was obliged to give them a small parcel of land.
 This was on the edge of town, on the way to Caversham Bridge.
 The land was too marshy though, and the friars complained to the Archbishop who, being a greyfriar himself, quickly intervened.
-The friars were relocated in what later became Friar Street.
-After the dissolution, their church was granted to the town as a Guild Hall.
+The friars were relocated in what later became known as Friar Street.
+After the Dissolution, their church was granted to the town as a Guild Hall.
 Their previous home, at the end of what became Yield Hall Lane, was small and rather noisy - due to the cries of the washerwomen on the banks of the Kennet outside!
 The building survived until the mid-nineteenth century.
 The new hall at Greyfriars was also found to be unsuitable and the Corporation moved out after only twenty years.
 It then became a hospital/workhouse/prison, before falling into disrepair.
 It was eventually rebuilt and reconsecrated as a church in 1863.
 The Corporation, meantime, had moved to the old refectory of St. John's Hospitium, which is why the town hall later developed on the land adjoining it to the west.